faxioman/node-red-contrib-matter-dynamic/README.md

 - Use "Reopen Commissioning" if already paired
 - Check firewall settings for port 5540 (or configured port)
 - Ensure mDNS is working on your network

+### Device validation errors
+Some devices have complex requirements:
+- **GenericSwitchDevice**: Requires explicit button configuration
+- **ThermostatDevice**: Requires features to be specified via `behaviorFeatures`
+- **BasicVideoPlayerDevice**: Not supported by Alexa (Matter 1.4 device)

+When devices fail validation, check Node-RED logs for specific missing attributes.

 ### Common Payload Format Reference